alexeilebedev/openacr/README.md

 code that no longer compiles.

 Slowly but surely, we can cause about 95% of all the code we need to be generated from ssimfiles.
-(The remaining 5% could also be generated `as-is`, just by `printf()`-ing the lines verbatim, but this would actually be counter-productive.
-It is only interesting to generate code that's used in more than one place.)
+The remaining 5% could also be generated `as-is`, just by `printf()`-ing the lines verbatim, but this would actually be counter-productive, and no more impressive than `tar cvf`-ing the whole thing.
+It is only interesting to generate code that's used in more than one place.

-In subsequent chapters, I will descibre the `amc` memory model for an executable, and things like pools (for holding records) and x-refs (for creating group-by's and cross-references).
+In subsequent chapters, I will describe the `amc` memory model for an executable, and things like pools (for holding records) and x-refs (for creating group-by's).

 The presence of `ssimfile` in our data set was dictated by the way we organized the data set.
-The presence of `amc` in this model was dictated by our desire to use C++ to write the query tool `acr`.
+The presence of `amc` in this model was dictated by our desire to use C++ to write the query tool `acr`, which keeping the data description in a single place.

 There is a more general pattern here:

 ### Representation & Manipulation

-This approach seems to scale indefinitely.
-We can represent any semantic concept as tuples, which are points in a multi-dimensional sparse space.
+We can represent any semantic concept as points in a multi-dimensional sparse space of tuples.
 Whenever we extend our representable universe with additional concepts, such as a physcial set of C++ files on disk, or a set of dev and production environments with some configuration, we include its relational description, or map, as a set of tables in our data set.
 We then write tools that enforce a unidirectional or bidirectional correspondence between this new object and the records that describe it.
+In this way we make the object programmable and editable with the same fundamental set of tools we use on the tuples themselves.

+## Self-Similarity

+Looking at the three main tools in OpenACR, `acr`, `amc` and `abt`, we see that they all seem to be circularly dependent on each other.

+* acr, abt and amc all use acr to edit the description from which their source code is derived.
+* acr, abt and amc's in-memory structures are all generated with amc.
+* acr, abt and amc are all build using abt.

+This circularity comes from the fact that these tools' outputs also affect their inputs, and you're looking at a system that underwent perhaps a few thousand cycles of evolution, with human programmers completing the loop.

+There are many instances of self-similar systems in the software world, where the rules created by a system begin to apply to the system itself.
+Let's consider three other examples.

+* The most famous one is the LISP interpreter as expressed in LISP itself.
+* Another example is the [self-compiling compiler](#https://en.wikipedia.org/wiki/Bootstrapping_(compilers)).
+All compiled languages have one (and *no* interpreted language has one).
+* And a third example is the template meta-programming sublanguage of C++, using which you can manipulate the very types from which the underlying C++ program is written.

+Joining this list is OpenACR, which is of a different kind:
+It not only generates most of its own source code and lets you modify this source code with plain command-line tools like sed and awk, and even SQL, without introducing any new language or an interpreter; but it serves as a sort of planter from which you can grow other applications that share these same properties.

+Why is this important?
+Let's go back to our three examples and consider one cycle of application of them.

+* When a LISP interpreter written in LISP interprets more LISP, it is qualitatively different: it is slower.
+It can only run smaller jobs than its parent.
+In order to be the same, the homoiconic interpreter would have to be vastly different; At the very least it would have to contain a memory model of the underlying computer and its file system, so it could then target them.
+That's why no interpreted language today uses a self-hosting interpreter -- nobody wants to pay for the slowdown.
+* The output of a self-compiling compiler is an object file -- unreadable for all practical purposes.
+So even though the compiler can compile itself, and the resulting compiler can run even faster than the one before (the opposite of what happens in LISP), this is a one-time gain.
+* Finally, the C++ template sublanguage, our third example, is strictly less powerful than its parent language; you can't loop over the fields of a struct, or check how many structs are defined, or if the name of a function contains an uppercase S.
+Neither the C++ language, nor its template sublanguage contain words that describe themselves.

+So, after one cycle of application, you get to a new and better place, but that place is either inaccessible (e.g. object file), or built at some unmaintainable expense;
+in either case, the gains are temporary.
+Yet *it is* possible to lock them in.
+For that, we need tools whose input is readable and writable by both human and the machine, where source code is derived from this input, and where the system of names applies equally well to the description of itself and the tools.
+And of course, the tools should be useful for other purposes, not just generating their own source code; that's merely a byproduct.

+Creating a new language is not the answer, because the source code for that language is a whole new thing.
+And as you define both the language and its debuggers, multi-platform support, you will need new words for referring to them, words that have to be written somewhere... it becomes a chasing game.

+In the world where data is kept in a machine-readable format, and most of the source code is generated, any tool works with almost any other tool.

+    'abt acr' builds acr.
+    'abt abt' builds itself.

+    'acr field:dmmeta.Field.field' describes its own primary key.
+    'acr ctype:dmmeta.Ctype' describes the struct type (C type).

+    'amc acr.%' generates from scratch (most of) the source code for acr 'amc amc.%' generates from scratch the source code of itself.

+    'src_func abt' shows the hand-written source code of abt.
+    'src_func src_func' shows the hand-written source code of itself.

+    'acr_in -data amc' shows all of the inputs that amc takes 'acr_in -data acr_in' shows all of the inputs that it takes.

+    'acr_compl -line amc' shows bash completions for amc 'acr_compl -line acr_compl' shows bash completions for acr_compl itself

+    'acr ns:abt -t' shows the definitions of all abt structures 'acr ns:acr -t' shows the definitions of its own structures

+    'mdbg acr' debugs acr
+    'mdbg "mdbg acr"' debugs the debugger debugging acr (in principle)

+And of course, as already mentioned above, even though this is amazingly fun, the point of these tools is not to compile themselves; The point is to allow the creation of new applications, using ssim files to describe new domains while continuing to apply the same small set of tools -- bash, acr, perl, etc. on each cycle.

 ## Ssim files

-Ssim is a super-simple line-oriented text format for storing configuration data in the form of tables of tuples.
+`Ssim` is a *super-simple* line-oriented text format for describing structured data in the form of tables of tuples.
 Each tuple consists of a type tag and key-value pairs called attributes.
 The first key-value pair is a primary key.